JureSeselj/discover-the-world/README.md

 * Visually appealing, including images and questions with multiple choice answer.
 * Quality and valuable content.
 * Provide a fun and interactive application.
-* Test general people knowledge about landmarks and places around the world.
+* Test general people knowledge about landmarks around the world.
 * Allow the user to log in the best score and compare with previews attempts.

 ## User Stories
-* As a user, I want to easily navigate throughout the website and questions.
+* As a user, I want to easily navigate throughout the website.
+* As a user, I want know how to play the game-quiz.
 * As a user, I want to see in which question I am answering and how many more I have left.
 * As a user, I want to be able to add my name when finish to save my best score.
 * As a user, I want to be able to quickly check out the high score when coming back to the game later on.